emqx/emqx-docs/en_US/security/authn/http.md

 Map with arbitrary HTTP headers for external requests, optional.

-For `get` requests the default value is
+For `GET` requests the default value is

 ```
 {
     "accept" = "application/json"